Japanese imperial succession debate: Debate

 In the early 2000s, the succession controversy emerged as a political issue.
 The Asahi Shimbun published an editorial in May 2006 suggesting that the current system was unsustainable.
 In an Asahi Shimbun survey in March 2006, 82% of the respondents supported the revision of the Imperial Household Law to allow a woman to ascend to the Imperial Throne.
 Then Prime Minister Junichirō Koizumi also strongly supported the revision, pledging to present a bill to the 2006 session of the parliament.

 Some conservative lawmakers opposed Koizumi and said the debate was premature.
 The current emperor's cousin, Prince Tomohito of Mikasa, also opposed the proposal, saying that the official male members of the Japanese imperial family might take up concubines in order to produce male members because it was previously possible for a male illegitimate child to assume the imperial throne.
 Later he said that this remark was just a joke.
 Another solution would be to restore the Shinnoke (agnatic collateral branches of the imperial dynasty which had been disinherited by the United States) to the line of succession.

 Prince Akishino's wife, Princess Kiko, gave birth to a baby boy on September 6, 2006.
 The child, Prince Hisahito, is now second in line to the imperial throne.
 Following the birth of Prince Hisahito, the political debate surrounding succession subsided.
 Koizumi withdrew his bill, though public opinion polling suggested that support for the change was still around 68%.

 Controversy exists as to what extent the current rule of succession under the Imperial Household Law should be changed.
 Those on the Right advocate a change, holding the Prussian-style agnatic primogeniture, but bringing back the previously excluded male relatives into the Imperial household.
 Liberals advocate the adoption of absolute primogeniture.
 Moderates advocate re-adoption of earlier, indigenous customs of succession, that is, that a female can succeed to the throne as long as she holds precedence in seniority or proximity within the patrilineal kinship.
 Princess Takamatsu, the last surviving Arisugawa-Takamatsu and aunt to Emperor Akihito, advocated the traditional, customary rights of female princesses to succession, in her media interviews and articles, after the birth of Princess Aiko.

-Adoption of absolute primogeniture would permit, as has happened in history, unmarried or widowed female descendants in the male line of the Imperial House to inherit the Chrysanthemum Throne, but would also allow something unprecedented: it would allow married princesses and princesses' children whose fathers are not descendants in the male line of the earlier emperors, to ascend the throne.
+Adoption of absolute primogeniture would permit, as has happened in history, unmarried or widowed female descendants in the male line of the Imperial House to inherit the Chrysanthemum Throne, but would also allow something unprecedented: it would allow married princesses and princesses' children whose fathers are not descendants in the male line of the earlier emperors to ascend the throne.
 This scenario could be interpreted as meaning a new dynasty would take over the Chrysanthemum Throne, since dynasties are traditionally defined patrilineally.

 The Abe government had indicated that it would begin discussions about the status of women in the imperial family soon after Naruhito ascends the throne.
-"I don’t think this would be their preference," stated academic historian in Imperial Japan Kenneth Ruoff, "But they don’t have any choice.
+Academic historian in Imperial Japan Kenneth Ruoff opined that "I don't think this would be their preference ...
+But they don't have any choice.
 They are facing extinction of the imperial line."